FREQUENTLY ASKED QUESTIONS

 What fruits do you use for your brandies?

-We primarily use fruit such as pear, plum, apple, cold-hard grapes and apricot sourced from family-owned growers in the Midwest and Pacific Northwest.
-Each fruit is washed, crushed, fermented and distilled separately to preserve its natural character.
-The key is to highlight the unique flavors of the fruit, specifically the elegant nuances of the different varieties.
+We primarily use fruit such as pears, plums, apples, cold-hardy grapes, and apricots sourced from family-owned growers in the Midwest and Pacific Northwest.
+Each fruit is washed, crushed, fermented, and distilled separately to preserve its natural character.
+The key is to highlight the fruit's unique flavors, particularly the elegant nuances of its varieties.

 Both herbal liqueurs and amari are spirits flavored with botanicals, but they come from different traditions and lean in different directions.
 Herbal liqueurs are a broad category that includes everything from sweet, aromatic digestifs to bold, alpine styles.
 They can be bittersweet or barely bitter at all.